 Medicine Ball Sit-Ups

-- For this exercise, you need to lie down on the floor (getting a mat would be desirable) and bend your knees whilst keeping the feet on the mat.
+- For this exercise, you need to lie down on the floor (using a padded matt is recomended) and bend your knees whilst keeping the feet on the mat.

-- Take the medicine ball, put it on the chest and hold it with your hands.
+- Take the medicine ball, put it on your chest and hold it with your hands.

 - Bend the upper part of your body (head, shoulders and chest) as if you are trying to take a look over your knees.

 - Starting from a seated position with your knees bent and your arms resting on the knees, slowly start to lean back.

 - Keeping your hands parallel to the ground, lift the legs off the mat.

 - Extend your legs and raise them so that your body forms a V-shape.

 - Lie down on your stomach and place the forearms on the mat whilst adjusting the position of the shoulders to be right above the elbows.